sepsalimi/JobApplicationUpdater/README.md

 Future:
 - adds a new line to an excel tracker to track follow ups
-- Work on streamlit user-interface version
+- Complete streamlit user-interface version